karenpayneoregon/learning-topics/TablesVsDivsSample1App/readme.md

 1. Create the database in SSMS.
 2. Run the script to create the necessary tables and seed data.

+## Validation

+The application uses FluentValidation for model validation.
+Validators are located in the `Validators` folder and are automatically registered in the dependency injection container.

 ## Miscellaneous Notes

 - In the project file